32 best guard dog breeds for maximum protection

 Known and loved for being a herding breed, the Australian Shepherd joins our list of the best watchdog breeds.

-However it's worth knowing that Australian Shepherds are technically bred to be watchdogs, not guard dogs.
-So if you want them to exhibit more guarding behaviors, you'll have to train them to do so.
-So do keep lots of the best dog treats by your side when it comes to dog training.
+However, a fact about Australian Shepherds is that they are technically bred to be watchdogs, not guard dogs.
+So, if you want them to exhibit more guarding behaviors, you'll have to train them to do so.

 19. Boerboel